 I don’t recommend making the lamb chops ahead of time, but the anchovy butter can be made 1-2 days ahead of time.
 Refrigerate until needed.
 If time allows, let the butter sit at room temperature for an hour before serving.

-In addition to the green beans mentioned above, serve with:
+In addition to the green beans mentioned above, serve these easy pan-seared lamb chops with:

 - Cauliflower White Bean Puree